 On the payroll side, all staff were manually filling out time-sheets.
 “Then our payroll coordinator would have to go through and decipher what they were doing, and code it all into our accounting system,” says Karin.
 She thought all these tasks could be simplified with a more up-to-date process.
 So she started looking for a system to reduce the headaches in doing employee schedules and tracking payroll.

 Karin looked at everything on the market for employee scheduling.
 But most of the software she found were clearly unsuitable for a science center.
 “Most of our staffing requirements are based on our programming, so if we have a heavy week on programming, we have to increase our staffing,” she explains.

 She found that many scheduling systems didn’t work that way, but simply assigned every employee a specific number of hours per work week.
 That wasn’t nearly flexible enough.
 Her system also needed to tell who was trained for certain tasks, such as operating the IMAX theater, leading demos, or giving science presentations for schools.

 “We offer about 70 different programs that we can present to schools.
 If a staff member hasn’t been qualified to present a certain program, we can’t afford to make the mistake of scheduling them to present it,” says Karin.

-The new system went live at the end of 2005.
-It’s now used by six different departments, with about 15 people involved in making or approving employee schedules.
+Although Celayix was intended for use in one department, it’s now used by six different departments, with about 15 people involved in making or approving employee schedules.
 Each department still makes up their own employee schedules, but the new system keeps track of every staffer.
 That means no more double-booking by different departments.

 What’s more, any gaps in the employee schedule are now very obvious.
 “Before we may not have realized that there wasn’t enough available staff to work a specific day of the week.
 Now any gaps in our staffing are glaring at us, so we can see that and hire appropriately.”
 And the new system saves Karin time chasing down various managers to ask them questions.